arielkonopka/Gardens-of-Eris/README.md

     a player shoots a shot and dies just right after. the bullet goes for a while and hits something. (flies longer than the player lives), we would not want the garbage collector to destroy the player, until the bullet finishes its existance.
     The player would be removed from the board, just the garbage collector would not clean it out.

+## ChangeLog
+Now every object can have its own animations of death, teleport, destruction and fadingOut, the last one is not supported yet